abhijitjaiswal/Real-Time-Dashboard-with-Kafka-Storm-Redis-Dash/README.md

-# Real Time Dashboard for Tweet Languages
+# Real Time Dashboard for Tweet Languages Count for Topic "Cricket"

 This project creates a real time dashboard for Tweet's languages.